 There are problems in the implementation.
 VAR engagements typically involve a timeline of waypoints and deliverables, so missed obligations are frequently the first sign of potential trouble.
 "A good warning sign that something is not correct with a VAR is that agreed upon timelines and deliverables are being missed," says Greg Schulz, founder and senior analyst at Storage IO.

 The VAR doesn't help you solve problems.
 A VAR should take ownership of their own solution, including the software, hardware and other products that they provide.
 This means a VAR should be expected to invest sweat equity in their work rather than "finger pointing" or deferring service and support back to an OEM.
-"If they're not putting themselves in the middle of helping you solve the problem, then you could have just bought from the OEMs directly," says William Peldzus,
+"If they're not putting themselves in the middle of helping you solve the problem, then you could have just bought from the OEMs directly," says William Peldzus, director of storage architecture at GlassHouse Technologies.

 The VAR becomes an order-taker.
 A good VAR is proactive in their dealings with a customer after the sale -- diligently working to maintain or improve relationships with their active clients.
 A VAR that consistently sits back and waits for your call may be cause for concern.
 "If the VAR just becomes an order taker, that's a warning sign that they're not really investing in the relationship," says Peldzus.
 Although this certainly does not guarantee that there is a problem, it can foreshadow risk factors such as inadequate staffing or other internal problems at the VAR.